near-horizon/near-protocol-rewards/README.md

 </div>

-## Why NEAR Protocol Rewards?
+## What is Protocol Rewards?

-Building sustainable Web3 projects requires consistent funding and support.
-Traditional funding models often create barriers for developers who want to focus on building rather than fundraising.
-The NEAR Protocol Rewards system solves this by:

-- 🌱 Providing sustainable, merit-based funding for developers building on NEAR
-- 🎯 Creating transparent, objective metrics for measuring project impact
+Protocol Rewards is a developer-first funding solution for the NEAR ecosystem.
+We're solving a critical challenge in Web3: how to sustainably fund and reward developers building high-impact projects.

+### The Problem
+- Traditional funding models (grants, VCs) require extensive time spent on proposals and pitches
-- 💪 Enabling developers to focus on building without immediate funding pressure
+- Developers want to focus on building, not fundraising
-- 🤝 Fostering a sustainable ecosystem of high-impact NEAR projects

-Our SDK automates the entire process - from tracking development activity to calculating fair rewards, making it easy to implement a sustainable rewards system for your project.
+- Project impact is often measured subjectively
+- Funding is typically front-loaded rather than tied to ongoing development

+### Our Solution
+Protocol Rewards provides:
+- Automated tracking of development metrics and project impact
+- Merit-based rewards tied directly to contributions
+- Transparent, objective criteria for funding
+- Sustainable, ongoing rewards that scale with project growth

+By automating the entire process from tracking to distribution, we enable developers to focus on what they do best - building innovative solutions on NEAR.

 ## Documentation